PDelak/DragonTail/README.md

 ## CoGeCs - Low level language for JIT

+Currently language supports only few primitives that can be used to build higher level language features
+* `var`
+* `if`
+* `while`
+* `label`
+* `goto`

 ### Transformations

+Blocks are reduced to labels and gotos
+While loop is reduced to if with labels and gotos

+To represent functions there are store/load stack primitive operations needed

 * `if statement`
 if statement is transformed in the following way